-- We provide adequate and appropriate staffing resources to meet the needs of all children - Applicants for posts within the School are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974.
-Candidates are informed of the need to carry out checks before posts can be confirmed.
-Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information - We give staff members, volunteers and students regular opportunities to declare changes that may affect their suitability to care for the children.
-This includes information about their health, medication or about changes in their home life such as child protection plans for their own children - This information is also stated within every member of staff's contract - We request DBS checks on a three yearly cycle basis/or we use the DBS update service (with staff consent) to re-check staff's criminal history and suitability to work with children - We abide by the requirements of the EYFS and any Ofsted guidance in respect to obtaining references and suitability checks for staff, students and volunteers, to ensure that all staff, students and volunteers working in the setting are suitable to do so - We ensure we receive at least two written references BEFORE a new member of staff commences employment with us - All students will have enhanced DBS checks conducted on them before their placement starts - Volunteers, including students, do not work unsupervised - We abide by the requirements of the Safeguarding Vulnerable Groups Act 2006 and the Childcare Act 2006 in respect of any person who is disqualified from providing childcare, is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of child protection concern - We have procedures for recording the details of visitors to the School and take security steps to ensure that we have control over who comes into the School so that no unauthorised person has unsupervised access to the children - All visitors/contractors will be supervised whilst on the premises, especially when in the areas the children use - As a staff team we will be fully aware of how to safeguard the whole School environment and be aware of potential dangers on the School boundaries such as drones or strangers lingering.
+- We provide adequate and appropriate staffing resources to meet the needs of all children - This requirement is outlined in the Monitoring Staff Behaviour Policy - We give staff members, volunteers and students regular opportunities to declare changes that may affect their suitability to care for the children.
+This includes information about their health, medication or about changes in their home life such as child protection plans for their own children - This information is also stated within every member of staff's contract - We request DBS checks on a three yearly cycle basis/or we use the DBS update service (with staff consent) to re-check staff's criminal history and suitability to work with children - Volunteers, including students, do not work unsupervised - We abide by the requirements of the Safeguarding Vulnerable Groups Act 2006 and the Childcare Act 2006 in respect of any person who is disqualified from providing childcare, is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of child protection concern - We have procedures for recording the details of visitors to the School and take security steps to ensure that we have control over who comes into the School so that no unauthorised person has unsupervised access to the children - All visitors/contractors will be supervised whilst on the premises, especially when in the areas the children use - As a staff team we will be fully aware of how to safeguard the whole School environment and be aware of potential dangers on the School boundaries such as drones or strangers lingering.
 We will ensure the children remain safe at all times - The Staff Behaviour Policy sits alongside this policy to enable us to monitor changes in behaviours that may cause concern.
-All staff sign up to this policy too to ensure any changes are reported to management so we are able to support the individual staff member and ensure the safety and care of the children is not compromised
+All staff sign up to this policy to ensure any changes are reported to management so we are able to support the individual staff member and ensure the safety and care of the children is not compromised - All staff have access to and comply with the whistleblowing policy which will enable them to share any concerns that may arise about their colleagues in an appropriate manner

-- All staff have access to and comply with the whistleblowing policy which will enable them to share any concerns that may arise about their colleagues in an appropriate manner - Signs of inappropriate staff behaviour may include inappropriate sexual comments; excessive oneto-one attention beyond the requirements of their usual role and responsibilities; or inappropriate sharing of images.
+- Signs of inappropriate staff behaviour may include inappropriate sexual comments; excessive one-to-one attention beyond the requirements of their usual role and responsibilities; or inappropriate sharing of images.
 This is not an exhaustive list, any changes in behaviour must be reported and acted upon immediately - All staff will receive regular supervision meetings where opportunities will be made available to discuss any issues relating to individual children, child protection training and any needs for further support - We use peer on peer and manager observations in the setting to ensure that the care we provide for children is at the highest level and any areas for staff development are quickly highlighted.
 Peer observations allow us to share constructive feedback, develop practice and build trust so that staff are able to share any concerns they may have.
 Any concerns are raised with the designated lead and dealt with in an appropriate and timely manner - The deployment of staff within the School allows for constant supervision and support.
 Where children need to spend time away from the rest of the group, the door will be left ajar or other safeguards will be put into action to ensure the safety of the child and the adult.